singaround/songbook/songs/wild-goose-shanty-wild-goose-shanty.md

 _(Chorus x 2)_

-You broke my heart oh you broke it full sore o'\
+You broke my heart oh you broke it full sore\
 _Ranzo my boys oh Ranzo Ray_\
 If I sail like the wild goose\
 You'll break it no more\